LeBron James NBA all-time scoring record tracker

 When is LeBron projected to set the all-time scoring record:

 LeBron is averaging 30.2 points per game this season, at that pace he would set the record on Feb.
-4 at the New Orleans Pelicans.
+7 at home against the Oklahoma City Thunder.

 Since he turned 38 (on Dec.
-30), LeBron has averaged 35.2 points per game, which would see the mark broken in New Orleans.
-However, it wouldn’t be a surprise to see the record fall when LeBron returns to Los Angeles on Feb.
-7 or Feb.
-9.
+30), LeBron has averaged 35.2 points per game, which would see the mark broken at home against the Thunder.

 News and notes on LeBron’s quest for the record: